Optimal Budget Aggregation with Star-Shaped Preference Domains: Impossibilities for and preferences

 \begin{theorem} With $\ell_{\infty}$ preferences, no mechanism satisfies efficiency, strategyproofness, and proportionality when $m \ge 3$ and $n \ge 3$. \end{theorem}

 The proof of \Cref{thm:imposslinf} can be found in Appendix~\ref{app:impossforgeneralnminf}.
 It uses the same profiles as the one for \Cref{thm:imposs}, but needs more involved arguments when reasoning about efficiency and extending the argument to $m>3$ alternatives.
 The reason is that, with $\ell_{\infty}$ disutilities (in contrast to $\ell_1$), efficiency does not imply range-respect, and an efficient distribution might allocate a positive amount to an alternative to which all agents allocate $0$.
 For example, let $m=4$ and $n=2$ with peaks $(1/2,1/4,1/4,0)$ and $(1/4,1/2,1/4,0)$.
-Then, $(3/8,3/8,1/8,1/8)$ is efficient, as the maximal distance is $1/8$ for both agents and if Agent $1$ is better off in distribution $\q$, this means $q_1>3/8$ which decreases Agent $2$'s utility.
+Then, $(3/8,3/8,1/8,1/8)$ is efficient, as the maximal distance is $1/8$ for both agents, and if Agent $1$ is better off in distribution $\q$, this means $q_1>3/8$ which decreases Agent $2$'s utility.

-\begin{remark} \Cref{thm:imposslinf} requires $m\geq 3$, since for $m=2$ all metrics are equivalent (and thus induce the same preferences), and there are mechanisms that satisfy all requirements (see \Cref{rem:range-respecting}).
+\begin{remark} \Cref{thm:imposslinf} requires $m\geq 3$, since for $m=2$, $\ell_1$ and $\ell_\infty$ preferences are single-peaked, and there are mechanisms that satisfy all requirements (see \Cref{rem:range-respecting}).
 Moreover, $n\geq 3$ is required because, for $m=3$, the $\ell_\infty$ and $\ell_1$ metrics are equivalent---the $\ell_1$ distance is always twice the $\ell_\infty$ distance.
-Therefore, for $m=3$ and $n=2$, the same mechanisms satisfy all the requirements.
+Hence, the lower bound on $n$ has to be the same as in \Cref{thm:imposs}.

 Similar to the impossibility for $\ell_1$ preferences, we expect all axioms to be independent.
 However, to the best of our knowledge, this does not follow from existing results, as $\ell_\infty$ preferences have been studied significantly less than $\ell_1$. \end{remark}